Pizza Hut: Pakistan

 Pizza Hut Pakistan is the Pakistani franchisee of Pizza Hut.
 It is owned by MCR (Pvt) Ltd and is headquartered in Karachi, Pakistan.
 The first outlet was opened in Karachi in 1993.
 Currently, Pizza Hut has a presence in 23 major cities.

 South Korea

 As of August 2018, Pizza Hut has 324 franchises in South Korea since it opened its first store in 1985.

 United Kingdom

+Abandoned Pizza Hut in Colton, Leeds.

 Pizza Hut first opened in the UK in 1973.
 In 2023, UK Pizza Hut restaurants added Beyond Meat Pepperoni to its menus with pizzas that include the Big New Yorker with vegan cheese and Beyond Pepperoni.

 In October 2025, Pizza Hut entered administration in the UK, with plans to close 68 of its restaurants, which will result in the loss of 1,277 jobs.
 64 remaining restaurants will be acquired by Yum!
 III (UK) Limited as part of a prepackaged deal.
-The list of Pizza Hut restaurants facing closure in the UK includes popular branch locations such as Romford Retail Park, Greenwich Peninsula, and Hayes Retail Park, The Standard reports.
+Pizza Hut restaurants facing closure in the UK include popular branch locations such as Romford Retail Park, Greenwich Peninsula, and Hayes Retail Park, The Standard reports.